turingschool-examples/pizza-express/README.md

 Run your tests.
 They should be passing.

-Having a directory for static assets is incredibly useful because we'll probably want to serve fun stuff like CSS and and client-side JavaScript one day.
+Having a directory for static assets is incredibly useful because we'll probably want to serve fun stuff like CSS and client-side JavaScript one day.

 ```js
 app.use(express.static('static'));